THE HYGIENE HYPOTHESIS

 MAKING OR BREAKING YOUR FAMILY'S HEALTH

-Although people have been talking about this theory for, well, centuries, the first person to actually coin the term 'Hygiene Hypothesis' was one David Strachan, a Professor of Epidemiology at London's St. George's University.
+Although people have been talking about this theory for centuries, the first person to actually coin the term 'Hygiene Hypothesis' was one David Strachan, a Professor of Epidemiology at London's St. George's University.
 His discoveries were published in a 1989 issue of the British Medical Journal (Hay Fever, Hygiene, and Household Size).
 Interestingly enough, he began that study by saying, "Hay fever has been described as a post-industrial revolution epidemic".
-In other words, Hay Fever was not an issue as long as people largely lived agrarian lifestyles, with regular exposure to dirt, dust, manure, animals, etc, etc. He went on to say that, "infection in early childhood, transmitted by unhygienic contact with older siblings," prevented said allergic diseases (Hay Fever) in the younger siblings.
+In other words, Hay Fever was not an issue as long as people largely lived agrarian lifestyles, with regular exposure to dirt, dust, manure, animals, etc, etc, and were not being exposed to the medications we'll discuss in a moment.
+He went on to say that, "infection in early childhood, transmitted by unhygienic contact with older siblings," prevented said allergic diseases (Hay Fever) in the younger siblings.
 Needless to say, in a society whose physicians basically promote cradle-to-grave germophobia, this idea went over like a proverbial lead balloon --- at least initially.
 But by Y2K momentum was shifting.

-In the early 1990's (remember that The Wall came down in '89), Dr Erika Von Mutius, a German pediatrician, ran a series of experiments comparing the rates of ASTHMA and ALLERGIES between East German children who typically grew up poor and dirty under the effects of communism-induced poverty, and West German children, who on average had about as high a standard of living as you'll find anywhere in Europe.
+Quick history fact; the Berlin Wall came down in 1989.
+In the early 1990's, Dr Erika Von Mutius, a German pediatrician, ran a series of experiments comparing the rates of ASTHMA and ALLERGIES between East German children who typically grew up poor and dirty under the effects of COMMUNISM-INDUCED POVERTY, and West German children, who on average had about as high a standard of living as you'll find anywhere in Europe.
 She expected to see that cleanliness really is next to Godliness; at least as far as allergies and asthma were concerned.
-She saw the exact opposite.
+Instead she saw the exact opposite.
 The dirtier the children, the less likely they were to have A&A. Today there are literally thousands upon thousands of similar studies --- many having to do with autoimmune diseases (HERE'S ONE).
 To see where Dr. Erika's work has taken her over the past two decades, HERE is a cool study from last March's issue of the Journal of Allergy and Clinical Immunology that sums up this topic.

 Are there legitimate physicians and researchers who actually know their way around this subject, yet still deny the Hygiene Hypothesis exists?
 Sure there are --- kind of.
 After reading last July's Perspectives in Public Health (Time to Abandon the Hygiene Hypothesis: New Perspectives on Allergic Disease, the Human Microbiome, Infectious Disease Prevention and the Role of Targeted Hygiene), I began to see what the "deniers" looked like and were really after.
 Despite having to admit that the premises of the Hygiene Hypothesis are real --- "Evidence suggests a combination of strategies, including natural childbirth, breast feeding, increased social exposure through sport, other outdoor activities, less time spent indoors, diet and appropriate antibiotic use, may help restore the microbiome and perhaps reduce risks of allergic disease." --- the scientists went on to complain that what they hated most was that one of their medical words (hygiene) had been hijacked.
 Thus, their demand that, "The term ‘hygiene hypothesis’ must be abandoned."
 I saw this same theme repeated in numerous articles and studies --- never denying that the phenomenon is real, but detesting the language used to describe it.